christdiedforoursins/jekyll-gospel-presentation/README.md

 # Gospel Tract Message Template

 This project is a single-page gospel tract message built using Jekyll and hosted on GitHub Pages.
 The goal is to make the gospel message easily accessible online through a simple, responsive web page.
-The project is designed to be easily deployable via a CI/CD pipeline using GitHub Actions.

 ## Table of Contents